 A closer detail of these gentle flowers is seen below.

-The photo is part of a collection of aerial images of BibleWalks's partner.
-For purchasing details, visit our shop.
+The photo is part of a collection of aerial images of BibleWalks’s partner.

 The photo shows the view of Migdal Haemek from the north-west side, with the Industrial zone on the bottom and the center of the city in the center-right side.
 The ruins that are featured above are located in the green patch area in the center of the photo.
 This is also the location of the ancient road on the way to Nazareth and Yafia, in the direction from right (west) to left (east).
 In the background is the Jezreel valley.